WyattBest/Campus-Cafe-Openpath/README.md

-# Campus-Cafe-Openpath
- Integrate Campus Cafe SIS with Openpath access control system.
+# Campus Cafe > Openpath

-A one-way integration to Openpath from a Campus Cafe report.
+A one-way integration from the Campus Cafe SIS to the Openpath access control system.

 Capabilities:
 + Create users